alwell/alwell.github.io/about.md

 ---
 layout: page
 title: About Me
-date: 2015-08-04
+date: 2015-08-29
 ---
 # Alan Weller

 I edit this blog and the zolag website as well as publishing several books on Buddhism.

 I have so many websites that I need a website to keep trach of the websites!
-Here vthey all are:
+Here they all are:

 [http://alwell.github.io/Alan_Weller/](http://alwell.github.io/Alan_Weller/)